licitdev/docs/configuration/data-model/fields.md

 1. Navigate to **Settings > Data Model > [Collection Name]**.
 2. Under **Fields & Layout**, click the **Create Field in Advanced Mode** button.\
    A dropdown menu will appear with various field types to choose from.
-3. Click to choose the field type and the field configuration drawer will open.
+3. Click to choose the field type and the Field Configuration Drawer will open.
 4. Configure your field as desired.
 5. Click <span mi btn>check</span> to confirm.